-Live Oak — From the Suwannee River Water Management District:
+Live Oak — From the Suwannee River Water Management District.

+Hamilton and Levy counties closed their boat ramps on the Suwannee River due to high water.
 Idle Speed/No Wake restrictions are being enforced by the FWC on the Suwannee River from U.S. 90 at Ellaville to 1 mile below the Fowler's Bluff boat ramp (Zones 1-4), and on the Santa Fe River from O'Leno to the Suwannee confluence (Zone 5).
 While there are no enforced restrictions above Ellaville, boaters should be aware that there are rapid currents and debris which make for unsafe operating conditions.
 Report boating violations to FWC dispatch at 1-888-404-3922.